“…one after another, and they produced their multitudinous offspring in this earth.”

 one among many who are meant when people say

 “A town like Findlay is a great place to live.”

 How much of that was my fault, and how much

 the fault of all those things come before me?

-Surely fate is the description of choices,
+Surely fate is a description of choices

-And what of those coordinates a hundred years hence?
+And what of those coordinates ages hence?